Posterior Robustness with Milder Conditions: Contamination Models Revisited: Contamination Models and Posterior Robustness

 \begin{thm} Suppose that conditions~(\ref{eq:condition_be}) and (\ref{eq:condition_error}) are satisfied for $\nu > \al $.
 Also, suppose that

 for some $\rho > 0$.
 Then the posterior is robust to outliers under our model; that is, we have

 at each $( \bbe , \si ) \in \mathbb{R} ^p \times (0, \infty )$. \end{thm}

-The moment condition for $\pi(\si)$ in (\ref{eq:condition_1}) could be a strong requirement, especially when $\alpha>0$ and multiple outliers are expected.
+The moment condition for $\pi(\si)$ in (\ref{eq:condition_1}) could be a strong requirement when $\alpha>0$ and $| \Lc |$ is large.
+We will compare this condition with those in the literature later in Table~\ref{table:condition_new}.
 Next, we prove that the posterior robustness does not hold if this moment condition is not satisfied, in addition that the error density tails are not sufficiently heavily tailed.

 \begin{thm} Let $h \colon \mathbb{R} ^p \to (0, \infty )$ be a probability density and suppose that $\pi ( \bbe | \si ) = h( \bbe / \si ) / \si ^p$.
 Let $\al > 0$ and suppose that

 for all $y \in \mathbb{R}$ for some $M' > 0$.
 Suppose that